 - 26. Home based care, Housing with Care and Supported Living services are subject to market testing through competitive tender processes on a regular basis, usually every 3 5 years.
 Tendering provides the Council with the opportunity to test the market through an open and transparent competitive process in order to seek best value from providers. - 27.
 Following the completion of the tender for Home based care and Housing with Care services in 2018/19, new contracts were awarded to a number of 'Lead providers' (with the exception of one scheme that was procured separately and has a different provider), each covering a large geographical area based on district council boundaries.
 'Additional providers' are also contracted to supply care to supplement the lead providers.
-There are also a small number of spot contracts from legacy arrangements that are reducing over time. - 28.
-In addition, the Dynamic Purchasing System (DPS) can be used to procure individual packages of care. - 29.
-The above contracts do not require the Council to apply an annual inflationary increase. - 30.
-Since 2016 increases have been approved in line with the cost of the National Living Wage. - 31.
-It is proposed that a 4.66% increase is applied to 'Lead' and 'Additional' contracted Home-based care and Supported Living services and 5.02% is applied to Housing with Care services.
+There are also a small number of spot contracts from legacy arrangements that are reducing over time.

+- 28. In October 2020 a procurement exercise was completed and 23 domiciliary care providers were awarded supplementary contracts.
+These additional providers were sought to support the on-going demand for home care in Nottinghamshire.
+There are now 49 providers that have contracts with Nottinghamshire County Council. - 29.
+In addition, the Dynamic Purchasing System (DPS) can be used to procure individual packages of care. - 30.
+The above contracts do not require the Council to apply an annual inflationary increase. - 31.
+Since 2016 increases have been approved in line with the cost of the National Living Wage. - 32.
+It is proposed that a 1.56% increase is applied to 'Lead', 'Additional' and 'Supplementary' contracted Home-based care and Supported Living services and 1.80% is applied to Housing with Care services.
 Legacy arrangements will be negotiated in line with the Lead and Additional provider rates.
-The percentage increases are different for the two services as they relate to the proportion of the cost that is directly staff related.